German ju-jutsu

 German Ju-Jutsu (or German Jiu-Jitsu; Deutsches Ju-Jutsu) is a martial art related to traditional Japanese Jujutsu, developed in West Germany in the 1960s using techniques from Jujutsu, Judo, Karate and various other traditional and modern martial arts.
 The system is taught to the German police forces.

 Terminology

-In Germany, the term Ju-Jutsu is virtually always taken to refer to German ju-jutsu, whereas other styles related to Japanese jujutsu are normally called Jiu Jitsu.
+In Germany, Ju-Jutsu and Jiu-Jitsu denote two distinct martial arts.
+The Deutscher Ju-Jutsu-Verband (DJJV), the sport's national governing body, administers both as separate disciplines: it applies Ju-Jutsu to the modern self-defence system developed in Germany, and Jiu-Jitsu to traditional Japanese jujutsu.

+Practitioners of Ju-Jutsu and Jiu-Jitsu in Germany routinely observe the distinction, while outside this context it is often unfamiliar and a frequent source of confusion.
+In English-language usage, jujutsu, ju-jitsu and jiu-jitsu are largely interchangeable spellings of the same term.